 - One of these letters should be from your program director

 - Dean's Letter/MSPE

 - USMLE Transcript or COMLEX scores

 International medical graduate applicants must be ECFMG certified by the NRMP ranking deadline to be considered.
 Applicants must be legally able to work in the U.S., or to obtain work authorization.

-For the 2019-20 recruitment season, the Infectious Diseases Fellowship program will offer interviews in August, September and October.
+For the 2020-21 recruitment season, the Infectious Diseases Fellowship program will offer virtual interviews in August, September and October.
 Specific dates will be posted at a later date, and are subject to change.
-Interview invitations will be issued on an ongoing basis beginning in late July.
+Interview invitations will be issued on an ongoing basis beginning in mid-August.